PowerPowder/CCNA-notes/chapter2.md

 UTP cables are twisted to prevent EMI (crosstalk - EMI from a wire to another wire in the same cable).

-SFP (Small Form Factor Pluggable): on switch ports where you decide what interface you want - SFP is like USB-C and the SFP modules are the adapters/dongles.
+SFP (Small Form-factor Pluggable): on switch ports where you decide what interface you want - SFP is like USB-C and the SFP modules are the adapters/dongles.

+### Straight-Through and Crossover Cables

 <div style="text-align: center">
     <br>